The Best Rivers In Ontario For Trout And Steelhead

 Bronte Creek could be considered one of the best rivers in Ontario for steelhead, salmon, and migratory brown trout.

-The mouth of Bronte Creek is in the town of Bronte which is set between Oakville and Burlington.
+The mouth of Bronte Creek is in the town of Bronte, which is set between Oakville and Burlington.
 Bronte Creek has very good access and has an extended open season section in the fall until December 31st.

 Further up the river in Lowville park is large 30-foot waterfalls that prevent the migration of migratory species.